vaadin/web-components/packages/vaadin-select/README.md

 import '@vaadin/vaadin-dropdown-menu/vaadin-dropdown-menu.js';
 ```

-## Getting Started
+## Getting started

 Vaadin components use the Lumo theme by default.

-To use Material theme, import the correspondent file from material folder.
+To use the Material theme, import the correspondent file from the `theme/material` folder.

-## The file structure for Vaadin components

-- `src/vaadin-dropdown-menu.html`

-  Unstyled component.

-- `theme/lumo/vaadin-dropdown-menu.html`
+## Entry points

-  Component with Lumo theme.
+- The component with the Lumo theme:

+  `theme/lumo/vaadin-dropdown-menu.html`

+- The component with the Material theme:

 - `theme/material/vaadin-dropdown-menu.html`

-  Component with Material theme.
+- Alias for `theme/lumo/vaadin-dropdown-menu.html`:

 - `vaadin-dropdown-menu.html`

-  Alias for theme/lumo/vaadin-dropdown-menu.html

 ## Running demos and tests in browser